Dynamics forced by homoclinic orbits: Introduction

 Now we can define the forcing relation between two braid types $\beta$ and $\gamma$.
 We say that $\beta$ \textit{forces} $\gamma$, denoted by $\beta\geqslant_2\gamma$, if every homeomorphism of $D^2$ which has an orbit with braid type $\beta$, exhibits also an orbit with braid type $\gamma$.
-Note that we admit that none, one or both braid types $\beta$ and $\gamma$ be a homoclinic one.
 So we say that $P$ \textit{forces} $Q$, denoted by $P\geqslant_2Q$, if $\operatorname{bt}(P)\geqslant_2 \operatorname{bt}(Q)$.
-When restricted to periodic orbits, Boyland proved that $\geqslant_2$ is a partial order \cite{Boy}.
-In \cite{LosFor} Los also proved it for the special case of the disk and he has concluded that in this particular case the forcing relation on periodic orbits can be extended to homoclinic or heteroclinic orbits in a suitable topology.
-Thus we can ensure that a diffeomorphism $f$ containing an orbit $P$ is at least as complex as it is restricted to the set $\Sigma_P$ of orbits forced by $P$.
+In \cite{Boy} Boyland proved that $\geqslant_2$ is a partial order.
+If $\mathcal{E}(P)$ is the set of periodic points whose orbits are forced by $P$, one can ensure that the dynamics of a diffeomorphism $f$ containing an orbit with the braid type of $P$ is at least as complicated as $f$ is restricted to $\mathcal{E}(P)$.
+To find $\mathcal{E}(P)$ it is necessary to use the Nielsen-Thurston theory of classification of surface homeomorphisms up to isotopies.
+In fact, Asimov and Franks \cite{AsiFra} and Hall \cite{Hall1} showed that if $f$ is pseudo-Anosov on $D^2\setminus P$ then $\mathcal{E}(P)$ is formed by the periodic points of its canonical representative $\phi$.
+If $P$ is of reducible type then the Nielsen-Thurston representative $\phi$ does not have the minimal number of periodic orbits, but a refinement of $\phi$, due to Boyland \cite{Boy,BoyIso}, is used to get a condensed map which satisfies that property.